flare-foundation/docs/docs/tech/state-connector.md

 As a consequence of different validators using different attestation providers, sometimes State Connector queries can get different results on some validators, which naturally leads to **chain forks**.

 Typically, blockchains allow every branch in a fork to **coexist and grow independently**, until the discrepancy is detected and resolved.
-At that point, one of the branches is removed and all the validators that were following it experience a **rollback**:
+At that point, any branches deemed invalid are removed and all the validators that were following them experience a **rollback**:
 All transactions that happened after the fork are **reverted** and the state of those validators is synchronized with the rest of the network.

 When dealing with forks caused by the State Connector, the Flare network implements an **extra security measure**: